What is LLM & How to Build Your Own Large Language Models?

 We'll start by outlining the architecture of LLM.
 Plus, you need to choose the type of model you want to use, e.g., recurrent neural network transformer, and the number of layers and neurons in each layer.

-Next comes the training of the model using the preprocessed data collected.
+Next comes the model training using the preprocessed data collected.

 Here's How to Train LLMs from Scratch

 Training an LLM is different for different kinds of LLM.
-Supposedly, you want to build a continuing text LLM; the approach will be entirely different compared to dialogue-optimized LLM.
+Supposedly, if you want to build a continuing text LLM, the approach will be entirely different from that of a dialogue-optimized LLM.

 These 2 are crucial factors behind the performance of LLMs.
 So, let's discuss the different steps involved in training the LLMs.